 If that is not possible:

-Action 2 – Give her suitable alternative work on the same terms and conditions
+Action 2 – Give them suitable alternative work.

 If that is not possible: